-Antennas allow you to watch dozens of channels — including the biggest networks on the air — often in full high-definition clarity with no monthly bills attached.
-You simply make a one-time purchase to get the antenna, hook it up to your TV and you’ll be watching most of the same popular shows and live events as people who are paying for online streaming or cable.
+Antennas allow you to watch dozens of channels — including the biggest networks on the air — often in full high-definition clarity.
+You simply make a one-time purchase to get the antenna, hook it up to your TV and you’ll be watching all kinds of popular shows and live events.

 Antennas come in a variety of styles.
 Some have the classic look, complete with two metal poles that you can point in any direction, but there are also many antennas on the market that have a sleeker look.
 These newer antennas are often flat and can easily be placed on your entertainment center without looking like an eyesore.
 In fact, most people probably wouldn’t even recognize these modern devices as antennas (unless they have one themselves!).

-While an antenna won’t give you access to cable networks like ESPN, TBS and TNT, premium channels like HBO or streaming networks like Netflix, you’ll be able to watch dozens of channels that you might not have even realized you have free access to.
+With an antenna, you’ll be able to watch dozens of channels that you might not have even realized you have free access to.
 Each of the “big four” broadcast networks — ABC, CBS, Fox and NBC — will come in over your antenna, allowing you to watch some of the most popular shows that air each week.
 Whether you’re into reality shows, dramas, comedies or game shows, you’ll find many of the biggest ones airing on these channels with your antenna.
 Plus, many of the biggest live sporting events air across those four channels every year, including weekly NFL games and the Super Bowl.

 In addition to the four major broadcast networks, your antenna will also pick up your local PBS station, giving you free access to some of the most acclaimed programming available on TV, from news programs like “Frontline” to dramas like “Downton Abbey” and the blockbuster documentaries directed by Ken Burns, not to mention award-winning children’s programming.

 While the broadcast networks and PBS have been available to watch for free over the air for decades, dozens of additional channels have started being carried over the air and made available for antenna users to watch for free, as well, in recent years.